railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 .. figure:: images/crm_complaints.png
    :align: center

-   *Data entry screen for a supplier complaint.*
+   *Data entry screen for a supplier complaint*

 The CRM module has many reports predefined.
 You can analyse: